Summer is flying by fast, and you’re trying to get last-minute trips in, including visits with your parents and the grandkids.

 Whichever you choose to use, you can easily play at home or on a picnic table.

-Coloring Books—Not Just for Kids Anymore
+4. Coloring Books are Not Just for Kids Anymore

 And since adult coloring books are now best sellers with both simple pictures and complicated geometric designs, you can easily find something for everyone to color together.